-Theory of Photoinduced Quantum Dynamics in Nanostructures NOBUSADA, Katsuyuki (Associate Professor) mail:nobusada@ims.ac.jp http://raphael.ims.ac.jp/sub\index\E.html

-All of the compounds in nature consist of a huge number of atoms and/or molecules.
+Theory of Photoinduced Quantum Dynamics in Nanostructures NOBUSADA, Katsuyuki (Associate Professor) nail:nobusada@ims.ac.jp http://raphael.ims.ac.jp/sub_index_E.html All of the compounds in nature consist of a huge number of atoms and/or molecules.
 Nanometer-sized molecules, which are constructed from several tens to several hundreds of atoms, have characteristic geometrical and electronic structures, and unprecedented functions.
 Despite scientific interest in and technological importance of the nanometer-sized molecules, the fundamental properties of the molecules have not been well elucidated.
 We are currently investigating the photoinduced quantum (electron, spin, exciton) dynamics in various types of nanometer-sized molecules.

-Schematic Diagram of Space Resolved Detection of a Nanostructure
+Schematic Diagram of Space Resolved Detection of a Nanostructure.

+Life and Coordination-Complex

+Molecular Science

-Institute for Molecular Science
+Theoretical Molecular Science